Get help with mental health

 We have over 200 student-led societies, full of people sharing the same interests which can help with making friends.
 They are a perfect break from the lectures-library-home pattern of student life.
 You can make new friends, and gain those much-desired skills for your future employment.

 If you would like help to join a society, to start exercising or get involved in volunteering, you can contact the University’s SWITCH initiative.
-There are also events for students and staff regularly promoted through our Connected Community.
+There are also events for students and staff regularly promoted through email and social media.

 Talk to someone at the University